 Students usually take at least 75 to 90 hours to complete a course.
 Most students complete a course in 4 to 5 months.

-Students will receive a transcript/grade report only when they have a passing score on the course and completed all the Gradable activities.
+Students will receive a transcript/grade report when the course is at 100% completed.

 Yes - Students have until End Target Date to complete the course.
 All courses which are not 100% completed by the End Target Date will automatically be extended until the Red Comet’s ALE program’s closing date for the current year.
 If the private school has a Hard Cut Off date other than Red Comet’s Closing date, the Mentor will email Red Comet, and copy the Student and Parent of this requirement.